 Candidates must hold a medical qualification.
 They must be registered and authorised to practice medicine by an appropriate national medical council/body.

-Candidates must have completed four years professional training comprising of

-- two years full time or equivalent experience following full registration with an appropriate medical council - two years' experience in Occupational Medicine
+Candidates must have completed general professional training comprising of two years full time (e.g., RCPI Basic Specialist Training) or equivalent experience following full registration with an appropriate medical council.